Report: Pilot error cause of deadly military plane crash

-Investigators say the cause of a military plane crash that left nine people dead outside Savannah, Georgia, was pilot error.

-News outlets report that's according to a U.S. Air Force Accident Investigation Board report.
+The cause of a military plane crash that left nine people dead outside Savannah, Georgia, was pilot error, according to a report by the U.S. Air Force Accident Investigation Board.

 Nine airmen from the Puerto Rico National Guard died May 2 when the plane plunged onto Georgia Highway 21 shortly after takeoff from the Savannah airport.